Bricktech2000/Notes/notes/improved family relationship vocabulary.md

 # Improved Family Relationship Vocabulary

-who thought this would be an intuitive way to describe family relationships? let's fix that.
+who thought this would be an intuitive way to describe family relationships? let's fix that

 ![[20220519150236.png]]

 ## vocabulary

-all that is needed to describe the relationship between two people in a family is the two [[distance]]s between them and a common ancestor. below is an example of the representation of an _uncle_.
+all that is needed to describe the relationship between two people in a family is the two [[distance]]s between them and a common ancestor. below is an example of the representation of an _uncle_

 ```
     grandparent